KitchenAid Dishwasher Reset (Simple & Straightforward Steps)

 ‘Delayed Wash’ Option Engaged

 As the name suggests, the delayed wash option means that the wash is postponed based on your setting.
 If engaged, the dishwasher will not start to work immediately.
-Cancel the option by pressing the drain/cancel button and then resume/start function to begin the normal cycle.
+Cancel the option by pressing the drain/cancel button and then resume/start the function to begin the normal cycle.

 Complex Problems